-So what assurance do we have that the human fall into sin will not repeat in heaven?
+So what assurances do we have that the human fall into sin will not repeat itself in heaven?
 This is the question from Nicholas in Camacho, Florida, who sent us an email to ask: “Pastor John, I have often worried that, after some time after being in heaven, I will sin against God.
-If the devil, once perfect and in God’s presence, fell to sin, what does that mean for us, who are justified sinners?
+If the devil, once perfect and in God’s presence, fell into sin, what does that mean for us who are justified sinners?
 Could the sin of Eden be repeated in heaven?
 The thought that I may still sin against God when I am in heaven has plagued me for some time.
 Does the Bible offer Christians any hope that we will forever not sin once we are glorified?”

-So here is why.
-The reason that we who are united to Christ by faith in his glorious work on the cross and in the resurrection is that this blood which he shed seals a new covenant.
+Yes, it does offer hope, and, no, the fall will not be repeated in heaven.
+So here is why: The reason that we who are united to Christ by faith in his glorious work on the cross and in the resurrection is that this blood that he shed seals a new covenant.
 That is why it is not going to happen.
 We are not going to fall like Satan did or like Adam did.

-One of the marks of the new covenant is not only that God gives us eternal life, but also that God commits himself because of Christ to keep us from doing anything that would jeopardize our eternal life.
+One of the marks of the new covenant is not only that God gives us eternal life, but also that God commits himself, because of Christ, to keep us from doing anything that would jeopardize our eternal life.
 In other words, the newness of the new covenant is precisely that God is committed to keeping us from falling away the way Satan did or Adam and Eve did in their days of innocence.
 They were not the beneficiaries of the blood-bought new covenant.
 We are.

 Jesus said this at the Last Supper: “This cup that is poured out for you is the new covenant in my blood” (Luke 22:20).
 I take that to mean that everyone who is covered by this blood, through faith in Christ, is a beneficiary of that covenant.
 It is a blood-bought covenant.
 Those in Christ covered by Christ’s atoning work are beneficiaries of this new covenant.

 Ezekiel 11:19–20: “I will remove the heart of stone from their flesh and give them a heart of flesh, that they may walk in my statutes and keep my rules and obey them.”

-Now that is the bottom line new covenant commitment.
-Let me read it again.
-“I will not turn away from doing good to them.
+Now that is the bottom-line new covenant commitment.
+Let me read it again: “I will not turn away from doing good to them.
 I will put the fear of me in their hearts . . .”
 In other words, it doesn’t depend on us.
 God is going to take charge of keeping us.
 “That they may not turn away from me.”
-That is the point of my putting my fear within them.
-I will not let them turn away from me.
+“That is the point of my putting my fear within them.
+I will not let them turn away from me.”

-In other words, the glory of the new covenant is that God will never find himself in the position where his redeemed people turn against him, because the very heart of the new covenant is that he won’t let it happen.
-“I will put the fear of me in their hearts.
+In other words, the glory of the new covenant is that God will never find himself in the position where his redeemed people turn against him, because the very heart of the new covenant is that he won’t let it happen: “I will put the fear of me in their hearts.
 They will not turn from me.”

 It is precisely this keeping power of God, this keeping commitment of God, which Jude sees as the mark of God’s majesty and dominion and authority.
 I preached on this a couple of years ago at Together for the Gospel.
-I was so moved by it as I came to the end of my pastoral time looking back over 33 years and saying: He kept me.
+I was so moved by it as I came to the end of my pastoral time, looking back over 33 years and saying, “He kept me.
 He kept me!
 I still believe!
 Can you believe that?!
 I still believe!
-I wake up in the morning a Christian every morning, putting my faith in Jesus.
+I wake up in the morning a Christian every morning, putting my faith in Jesus.”
 Why?
 And here is what it says:

 Why did Jude rise to that level of acclamation?
 He did it because he was so stunned that God has devoted his entire being to keeping his children.
 That is the connection.
 The very majesty and dominion and authority of God are behind the stipulations of the new covenant.
 He will keep his people from stumbling.
 He will present us blameless.
 He will keep us blameless.

-Here is one more aspect of the new covenant that underlines the same glorious truth.
-The resurrection of Christ led to his new role as the redeemer in heaven who continually intercedes on behalf of the saints.
-It isn’t as though he did a saving work for us and then he went on a vacation forever — kind of disappeared and the cross does it all.
+Here is one more aspect of the new covenant that underlines the same glorious truth: The resurrection of Christ led to his new role as the redeemer in heaven who continually intercedes on behalf of the saints.
+It isn’t as though he did a saving work for us, and then he went on a vacation forever — as if he disappeared and the cross does it all.
 No, no. Christ does it all by mediating the work of the cross to the Father and applying it to us day by day.

-Simon, Simon, behold, Satan demanded to have you, that he may sift you like wheat, but I have prayed for you that your faith may not fail.
-And when you have turned again, strengthen your brothers.”
+Simon, Simon, behold, Satan demanded to have you, that he might sift you like wheat, but I have prayed for you that your faith may not fail.
+And when you have turned again [not if], strengthen your brothers.